-The Alice Springs Future Grid project is a two-year $12.5m project focused on removing barriers to further renewable energy penetration in the Alice Springs power system.
+The Alice Springs Future Grid project is a $12.5m collaborative project focused on removing barriers to further renewable energy penetration in the Alice Springs power system.

-Future Grid is a collaborative effort involving Northern Territory and interstate experts, led by the Intyalheme Centre for Future Energy, which is itself a project of Desert Knowledge Australia (DKA) funded by the Northern Territory Government.
+Future Grid involves Northern Territory and interstate experts, led by the Intyalheme Centre for Future Energy, which is itself a project of Desert Knowledge Australia (DKA) funded by the Northern Territory Government.

 The project is directed through a Steering Committee, comprising individuals from the Consortium Member organisations, along with representation from the Northern Territory Government and ARENA.